Getting Dentures for the First Time

 Same Day Dentures

-If You Get A Temporary Set
+If You Get a Temporary Set

 A temporary set of teeth is just what it means.
 It's a set they give you right away to wear until your gums heal.
 After they pull the last of your teeth and they give you the (immediate) dentures, you will probably be crying.
 You won't be crying because of pain (because you will be numbed up still).
 You will be crying because you don't know why you just went through all this.

 Your mouth will be so swollen, and you will be sore.
-You will have blood dripping down your face and your teeth may be falling on your tongue.
+You will have blood dripping down your face, and your teeth may be falling on your tongue.
 You will look like something from Planet of the Apes until the swelling goes down.

 Not giving you a great scenario; just giving you an idea and what I thought; I'm just being honest.
-If you continue reading, after you just went and threw up after reading this, then it will be worth finishing.
+If you continue reading after you just went and threw up after reading this, then it will be worth finishing.

-If your Dentist decides, or his practice is to not give temporary set right after last pulling of your teeth, then you may not have as much anxiety.
-Let's face it, you just had very last tooth taken out that you've had from your childhood.
+If your dentist decides, or his practice is to not give a temporary set right after the last pulling of your teeth, then you may not have as much anxiety.
+Let's face it, you just had the very last tooth taken out that you've had from your childhood.
 You were already accustomed to eating the way you had to because of your bad teeth.
 Now, you have to relearn all those steps again right away and you have not even had a chance to digest what you have been through.

 Pros of Not Getting an Immediate Set

 There are some pros to not getting temporaries.
-I know it's hard to go without teeth, but perhaps some of the positive things may help.
+I know it's hard to go without teeth, but perhaps some of the positive things may help:

 - Your gums will be swollen and sore: and may/may not irritate more.

-- You will more likely than not, get a much better fit once your mouth heals.
+- You will more likely than not get a much better fit once your mouth heals.